-A key differentiator between the two products is that ArcGIS Enterprise can connect to user-managed data stores, whether cloud storage, folders, or databases.
-Users can reference the data in place from within these stores when publishing datasets that can be viewed and used on the web.
-This allows you to bring your own storage and integrate with data there, while also using data storage provided by ArcGIS Enterprise (via ArcGIS Data Store).
+A key difference between the two products is that ArcGIS Enterprise can connect to user-managed data stores, whether cloud storage, folders, or databases.
+Publishers can reference the data in place from within these stores when publishing datasets that can be viewed and used on the web.
+This allows you to bring your own storage and integrate with data there while also using data storage provided by ArcGIS Enterprise (through ArcGIS Data Store).
 In ArcGIS Online, all data is hosted by the ArcGIS Online system.
 To store data in ArcGIS Online that originated in, for example, a relational database, you must copy the data to ArcGIS Online, or use distributed collaboration to share data from ArcGIS Enterprise to ArcGIS Online.

-Using ArcGIS Enterprise, users can publish additional types of services such as geocode services and geoprocessing services that you can use throughout your ArcGIS Enterprise environment.
+Using ArcGIS Enterprise, you can publish additional types of services such as geocode services and geoprocessing services that you can use throughout your ArcGIS Enterprise environment.

-Lastly, both ArcGIS Online and ArcGIS Enterprise support organization-specific logins via SAML and OpenID Connect to streamline authentication between systems.
-However, ArcGIS Enterprise provides additional security and authentication options through web-tier authentication, Active Directory, and more.
+Lastly, both ArcGIS Online and ArcGIS Enterprise support organization-specific logins through SAML and OpenID Connect to streamline authentication between systems.
+Both also support multifactor authentication.
+However, ArcGIS Enterprise provides additional security and authentication options such as web-tier authentication and Active Directory.

 Using ArcGIS Enterprise and ArcGIS Online together

-From within ArcGIS Enterprise, you can use ArcGIS Online services such as elevation, geocoding, geoenrichment, and more.
-You can also access and incorporate Esri-curated ArcGIS Living Atlas content such as basemaps, imagery, demographics, infrastructure, and environmental data.
-This requires that your ArcGIS Enterprise deployment has access to the internet.
+In ArcGIS Enterprise, you can use ArcGIS Online services such as elevation, geocoding, geoenrichment, and more.
+You can also access and incorporate ArcGIS Living Atlas content curated by Esri such as basemaps, imagery, demographics, infrastructure, and environmental data.
+To use this content, your ArcGIS Enterprise deployment must have access to the internet.

 Many organizations use ArcGIS Enterprise and ArcGIS Online together by implementing distributed collaboration.
-Distributed collaboration enables the sharing of layers, maps, and other data from one system to the other.
+Distributed collaboration allows you to share layers, maps, and other data from one system to the other.
 For many, this makes data more accessible across an entire organization and allows for workflows such as managing data in ArcGIS Enterprise and sharing it with the public through ArcGIS Online.

-When choosing how to use ArcGIS Online and ArcGIS Enterprise, organizations typically consider the following:
+When choosing how to use ArcGIS Online and ArcGIS Enterprise, consider the following:

 - Do you need to deploy on infrastructure you control or infrastructure Esri controls?
 What are your service level agreements and expectations?